 This is the upward focus of the church.
 Christians are called to love, worship, and exalt God the Father and the Lord Jesus Christ.
-They are to prize and honor God above all else.
+They are to prize and honour God above all else.
 In other words the church is to be a body of worshipers.
 The church does not meet for entertainment or fun purposes, nor does it meet to be relevant or meet 'felt needs', instead it meets together to love and worship God both individually and corporately as a body.
 The words of Jesus Himself testify to this, 'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and foremost commandment' (Mt.
 22:37-38).
 Believers are called to submit their lives to God.
 Paul defined the role of a Christian when he said to the Philippians, 'for we are the true circumcision, who worship in the Spirit of God and glory in Christ Jesus and put no confidence in the flesh’.
 The Lord Jesus Christ must be the central figure of worship if the church is to build a biblical philosophy of ministry.
 Paul said, ‘I determined to know nothing among you except Jesus Christ and Him crucified’ (1 Cor.
 2:2) and ‘For to me to live is Christ and to die is gain’ (Php.
 1:21).

 Worship under the new covenant no longer follows the requirements of the Old.
-Instead Jesus told the woman at the well, 'But an hour is coming, and now is, when the true worshippers shall worship the Father in spirit and truth' (John 4:23-24).
+Instead, Jesus told the woman at the well, 'But an hour is coming, and now is, when the true worshippers shall worship the Father in spirit and truth' (John 4:23-24).

 Worship of God can be defined in both a general and a specific way.
 First of all, in a general way, worship can not be divorced from every day life and activities.
 We are to 'present our bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship' (Rom.
 12:1).
 On the other hand, the church gathers together to bring specific worship and adoration to God (1 Cor.
 14).

 Exaltation can be accomplished through Singing.
-Paul explained to the Ephesians that a Spirit filled believers would, 'speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord' (Eph.
+Paul explained to the Ephesians that a Spirit-filled believers would, 'speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord' (Eph.
 5:19).
-Likewise those who have been saturated with the 'word of Christ' display the same tendencies of musical worship (Col. 3:16).
+Likewise, those who have been saturated with the 'word of Christ' display the same tendencies of musical worship (Col. 3:16).